Mantua railway station: History

-Despite the transfer of Lombardy to Piedmont-Sardinia (later Kingdom of Italy) in 1859, Mantua was stationed by Austrian troops who ruled Venetia (including Verona) until 1867.
-Construction of Verona-Mantua railway began under the Austrian Empire's Südbahn in the 1850s.
+Despite the transfer of Lombardy to Piedmont-Sardinia (later the Kingdom of Italy) in 1859, Mantua was garrisoned by Austrian troops who ruled Venetia (including Verona) until 1867.
+Construction of the Verona-Mantua railway began under the Austrian Empire's Austrian Southern Railway (Südbahn) in the 1850s.

-In 1853, the first section of Verona-Modena Railway was completed up to St. Antonio Mantovano station (Porto Mantovano) outside Mantua.
+In 1853, the first section of the Verona–Mantua–Modena railway was completed up to the San Antonio Mantovano station at Porto Mantovano, outside Mantua.

-On 21 June 1873, the extended section crossed River Mincio.
+On 21 June 1873, the extended section crossed the River Mincio.

 In 1874, the entire Verona-Modena Railway was completed.
-Through train services connected Verona and Mantua to the Milan-Bologna Mainline at Modena.
+Through-train services connected Verona and Mantua to the Milan-Bologna Mainline at Modena.

 Facilities

 The passenger building has two floors.
 The ground level hosts a ticket office, a waiting room, a cafe-bar and the office of the traffic control department.
 The first floor is reserved for use by Trenitalia.

 The station yard has nine through tracks and one terminating track.
 Among the through tracks, four are used for freight traffic and six for passenger services.
 There are plans to relocate the on-site goods yard to Mantova Frassine station, since the new location would be closer to the industrial zone.

+Platform 1 can be entered from the ticket office hall.
+Platforms 2, 3, 4, and 5 can be accessed through an underpass or by using lifts.
+All platforms can be used by wheelchair users, and there are raised walkways for entering trains.